World 0: The Schoolyard Menace (Prequel Chapter)

 This chapter will begin and end with Wii Sports Bowling (in November of 2006 with the original Wii Sports and in August of 2009 with Wii Sports Resort).
 A game that I played exclusively with my dad.

 The Telltale Heart is going to be a bit packed, I think, because it is meant to explore Telltale Games, the conventions and the lingering Space Ruckus: The Great Invasion project, but I also need to talk about the three Paper Mario games released up to that point, as well as Super Mario Galaxy and Twilight Princess.
 Oh, and the Wii Virtual Console.
-"So long, Bowser.
+Super Mario Galaxy: "So long, Bowser.
 You're stardust."
+Twilight Princess: "It's always darkest before the dawn."

 Exploring Fry's Electronics and assembling my first custom built PC.
 Fry's was like a candy store for geeks.
 Every computer part you could possibly imagine was sold there.